jjt/theon/README.md

 ## theon

-Sass/CSS library to give you an indexed set of neutral greys derived from a central base color.
+Sass/CSS library to give you an indexed set of neutral colors derived from a central base color.
-Looks nicer than the stark greys (#eee, #999, etc).
+Mixing a bit of color into the greys looks nicer than the stark greys (#eee, #999, etc).

 By default, it has 15 colors, indexed by lightness.
-If you use the Sass version you can customise the lighness and saturation, and/or build custom CSS
+If you use the Sass version you can customise the lighness and saturation, and/or build custom CSS.

 ####Bower:
 ```shell